alphagov/govuk-design-system/src/community/design-system-day/speaker-information.md

 ### Kelly Lee (GOV.UK Design System team)

-Kelly Lee is a delivery manager on the GOV.UK Design System team.
+Kelly is a delivery manager on the GOV.UK Design System team.
 Before joining the Government Digital Service, she worked at Jobcentre Plus in a variety of roles including business coach, performance team leader and financial assessor.

 ### Imran Hussain (GOV.UK Design System team)
 Imran is a community consultant with over 10 years experience building communities across different sectors.
 He believes communities can be a force for good in society and loves working with communities that have a positive impact on public life.